Manan565/manan565.github.io/README.md

 ## **Features to be Added:**

-- **Expanded Sections 📌**: Adding testimonials, achievements, and more to enrich the portfolio.
+- **Expanded Sections **: Adding testimonials, achievements, and more to enrich the portfolio.
-- **Performance Optimized ⚡**: Lazy loading, minimized re-renders, and efficient rendering.
+- **Performance Optimized **: Lazy loading, minimized re-renders, and efficient rendering.
-- **Light/Dark Mode 🌙☀️**: Planned feature for user customization.
+- **Dark Mode 🌙**: Planned feature for user customization.

 ## **MIT License:**

 This project is licensed under the **MIT License**.

-I chose the MIT License because it allows others to freely use, modify, and share my project while requiring attribution to the original author.
-This makes my project accessible and encourages collaboration in the open-source community without imposing strict restrictions.
+I chose the MIT License because it allows others to freely modify and share my project while requiring attribution to the original author.
+This allows for collaboration in the open-source community without imposing strict restrictions.